 03 of 07

-The most common symptoms of a fire ant sting include pain at the area of the sting, swelling and redness at the point of attack.
-Once a fire ant releases, they will not continue to attack, but their reminders will be left behind.
+The most common symptoms of a fire ant sting include pain at the area of the sting, swelling, and redness at the point of attack.
+Once a fire ant releases, it will not continue to attack, but its reminders will be left behind.
 Pustules are a common sight at the area of the sting and will usually form within 24 hours.